mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 Do not forget to check your configuration and restart.

+##  Add a nice "Energy Dashboard" like shown above
+1. Create a new dashboard (or use the standard one)
+2. Click "Add new Card" and select "Entities"
+3a.
+Add the sensor values you want to display.
+I (more or less randomly) divided them into momentary power, energy, battery and other.
+3b.
+(Alternative to 3a): Copy [this dashboard file]](https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/files/7848160/Sungrow_Dashboard.yaml.txt) and copy it a new dashboard using the "raw configuration editor" (top right, the 3 dots).
+Ensure that the spacing keeps intact (Apparently github does not support the .yaml file extension :/ )

 # Status and future work
 I only included the most important registers, which seem to be common between a wide range of Sungrow inverter models .
 There are many more registers in the Sungrow documents, which I left out.